bdleasure/impossibledb/README.md

 - ✅ Storage Object implementation with CRUD operations
 - ✅ Consistent hashing for data distribution
 - ✅ Locality-aware routing for performance optimization
+- ✅ Advanced query system with filtering, sorting, and aggregation
-- ✅ Basic client SDK with document operations
+- ✅ Comprehensive client SDK with document operations and transactions
 - ✅ Production deployment with Cloudflare Workers

 See the [Development Roadmap](./ROADMAP.md) for upcoming features and priorities.